rdkcentral/firebolt-apis/requirements/specifications/networking/networking.md

 The platform **MUST** trigger the event when the device's preferred network interface changes.

-The platform **MUST** trigger the event when the device's preferred network interface changes.

 The platform **MUST** trigger the event on connection changes to device's preferred network interface (e.g. connect, disconnect, auth failure, wifi out of range, etc).

 Access to these methods **MUST** require the `use` role of the `xrn:firebolt:capability:network:connectionstatus` capability.